MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribbonbuttonsgroup-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *pButton*
- Bir işaretçi eklemek için bir düğme.
+ Bir düğme eklemek için bir işaretçi.

 ##  <a name="addbuttons"></a>  CMFCRibbonButtonsGroup::AddButtons
  Düğmelerin listesini bir gruba ekler.